Editor’s Note: This post has been updated with new links and content.

 You know those raving fans you have that are already sold before they actually buy?
 Those are your “Straight Up Volcano Lava” traffic people.

-They’re like the Andy Samberg in Hot Rod that agree to everything you have to say or put out.
+They’re like the Andy Samberg in Hot Rod that agrees to everything you have to say or put out.

 They love you.

-They’ve either already bought from you before or they’ve consumed so much of your content that they’re what we call “eternity lurkers”, since it took them a full f’in year to come around and become a customer.
+They’ve either already bought from you before or they’ve consumed so much of your content that they’re what we call “eternity lurkers”.
+These folks take a full f’in year to come around and become a customer.

-In the PPC world, your hot traffic here are the people who are searching for your brand name via search engines or are part of multiple retargeting audiences because they’ve been on all your website or landing pages.
+In the PPC world, your hot traffic is searching for your brand name via search engines or is listed in multiple retargeting audiences because they’ve been to your website or landing pages.

 If you’ve identified your “Straight Up Volcano Lava” traffic, then your biggest opportunity isn’t necessarily to get them to convert at a higher rate, but to increase the value of their conversion.

 What I mean by that is, that if you’re in the lead generation space, you can increase your prices to have higher margins.